Charles1104/Kaggle-Competition/README.md

 I then started to explore each feature (column) and compiled new column from the existing ones.
 For non-numerical variables, I either got dummies out of it or created categorical variables.

 Once I got a proper dataset with valuable columns (close to 100 features in the end), I then applied a random forest model to it.
-The result was pretty good with a AUC scoring of 94%.
+The result was good with a AUC scoring of 94%.

+## Files details

+- data folder: datasets used
+- data_wrangling.py and data_wrangling2.py: are the python code for cleaning the data set.
+Running data_wrangling.py returns a new dataframe that will be used for the machine learning.
+- Machine Learning.ipynb: this notebook contains our machine learning code (random forest with scoring)
+- other files: drafts notebooks used during first exploration of the data